Romania is a year-round tourist destination.

 Foreign currencies may be exchanged at banks or

-authorized exchange offices (called: "casa de schimb" or "birou de schimb valutar").
+at authorized exchange offices (called: "casa de schimb" or "birou de schimb valutar").

 International airports and larger hotels also offer currency exchange services.